LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/id_with_megan.rst

 .. admonition:: Data and software
 	:class: green

 	The input data to this tutorial is a FASTA file of sequences that you want to classify.
 If you've been following along step-by-step, you can use ASVs or OTUs you produced in previous sections.
-Alternatively, you can use the file ``otus_greedy_0.97.fasta`` within the :ref:`sectionD archive <sectionDdata>` can be used as example data.
+Alternatively, you can use the file ``otus_greedy_0.97.fasta`` within the :ref:`sectionE archive <sectionEdata>` can be used as example data.

 	You will also need a local copy of the GenBank nucleotide (nt) database.
 If you're working with your own data, you can find out how to download this `here <ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html>`_.
 If you are working with the example data, we have created a mini version of the nt database designed to rapidly produce results **for this dataset only**.
 This is in the directory ``blastdb`` within the :ref:`sectionD archive <sectionDdata>`.